dysnix/helmfiles/README.md

 ## Configuration patterns

 For operation we leverage on mechanism to pass values to a child helmfile as long as passing values via **environments** is possible.
-Not to abuse possible user's environment values, we reserve a number of keys prefixed with `_`, such as `_preset`, `_default`, `_setup`.
+Not to abuse possible user's environment values, we reserve a number of keys prefixed with `_`, such as `_set`, `_default` (maybe more).

 ### Dynamic environments